tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ![Create an administrator IAM user - Step 14](Images/iam-user-14.png)

-Next, ask to students to open the `CSV` file with the new `administrator` user credentials they downloaded before and highlight the following:
+Next, ask students to open the `CSV` file with the new `administrator` user credentials they downloaded before and highlight the following:

 * In the `CSV` file, you will find a custom login link that you need to use to access the AWS Management Console with your `administrator` user.